-During the forthcoming year, the governing body is considering the need for an appropriate level of independent checking of financial controls, systems and risks.
+During the forthcoming year, the governing body will continue to appoint independent appropriately qualified personnel to check of financial controls, systems and risks.

-The board of trustees has considered the need for a specific internal audit and has decided not to appoint an internal auditor.
-However, the trustees have appointed Mr. Alan Dunwell, a trustee, as responsible officer (RO).
+The trustees have appointed Mr. Alan Dunwell, a trustee, as responsible officer (RO).
 The RO's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
-On a quarterly basis the RO will report to the board of trustees on the operation of the systems of control and discharge of the board of trustees' financial responsibilities following the opening of the school.
+On a quarterly basis the RO will report to the board of trustees on the operation of the systems of control and discharge of the board of trustees' financial responsibilities.